bxav/product-analyzer/apps/cli/README.md

 # Product Analyzer CLI

 ## Overview
 Product Analyzer CLI is a powerful command-line tool that leverages advanced language models and a sophisticated graph-based approach to provide comprehensive analyses of digital products.
+With the latest updates, it now offers an improved, interactive user experience.

 ## Installation
 You can download the latest version of Product Analyzer CLI using wget or curl.
 Here are instructions for each operating system: